Gledrid on the map

 Gledrid sits around the national average for deprivation according to the 2025 Index of Multiple Deprivation.
 Employment and income levels are broadly typical, reflecting a mixed local economy.
 The area offers a balance of residential and commercial activity common to most parts of England.

 Gledrid records relatively low levels of reported crime compared to national averages.
-Weapons is the most commonly logged offence type, though overall numbers remain modest.
+Anti-social behaviour is the most commonly logged offence type, though overall numbers remain modest.
 The area is generally considered a safe and settled small town with a strong sense of community.

 Crime figures depend on reporting by individual police forces and may not reflect the full picture in all areas.